-Reef Catchments Ltd has received funding under the Queensland Resilience and Risk Reduction Fund administered by the Queensland Reconstruction Authority to undertake the "Continuing the Path to Regional Resilience: Advancing Nature-based Solutions" program.
-The program supports landholders across the Mackay Whitsunday Isaac region to implement riparian, wetlands or coastal vegetation fencing.
-Enhancing resilience to tropical cyclones and flooding, while mitigating erosion and reducing sedimentation in our waterways.

-The project runs from August 2024 to June 2026.
+Reef Catchments Ltd has received funding from the Queensland Governments Resilience and Risk Reduction Fund to undertake the "Continuing the Path to Regional Resilience: Advancing Nature-based Solutions" program (QRRRF or the project).
+The project runs from August 2024.

 Project Objectives